Is Weed Delivery Legal in Rhode Island?

 Each state has its own specific restrictions pertaining to cannabis delivery, including purchase limits and whether or not a medical card is required to take advantage of this type of service.

-Is it Legal to Have Weed Delivered in Rhode Island?
+Is Weed Delivery Legal in Rhode Island?

 Rhode Island has one of the most unique means for providing marijuana users with the ability to acquire products without having to leave their homes.
 The state has not implemented a marijuana delivery program, at least as of yet, but they do permit medical patients to have products brought to their home by sending a caregiver to what’s known as a “compassion center”, which operates as a means to provide medical patients with marijuana as long as the customer has a state-issued medical card.